Bayonet: Reversal in opinion

+Current deployments

+Soviet Union

+The original AK-47 has an adequate but unremarkable bayonet.
+However, the AKM Type I bayonet (introduced in 1959) was an improvement of the original design.

+It has a Bowie style (clip-point) blade with saw-teeth along the spine, and can be used as a multi-purpose survival knife and wire-cutter when combined with its steel scabbard.

+The AK-74 bayonet 6Kh5 (introduced in 1983) represents a further refinement of the AKM bayonet.
+It introduced a radical blade cross-section, that has a flat milled on one side near the edge and a corresponding flat milled on the opposite side near the false edge.

+The blade has a new spear point and an improved one-piece moulded plastic grip, making it a more effective fighting knife.

+It also has saw-teeth on the false edge and the usual hole for use as a wire-cutter.

+The wire cutting versions of the AK bayonets each have an electrically insulated handle and an electrically insulated part of the scabbard, so it can be used to cut an electrified wire.

 United States

 The American M16 rifle used the M7 bayonet which is based on earlier designs such as the M4, M5 and M6 models, all of which are direct descendants of the M3 Fighting Knife and have a spear-point blade with a half sharpened secondary edge.

 The newer M9 has a clip-point blade with saw-teeth along the spine, and can be used as a multi-purpose knife and wire-cutter when combined with its scabbard.
 It can even be used by troops to cut their way free through the relatively thin metal skin of a crashed helicopter or airplane.

 The current USMC OKC-3S bayonet bears a resemblance to the Marines' iconic Ka-Bar fighting knife with serrations near the handle.

 People's Republic of China

-The AK-47 assault rifle was copied by China as the Type 56 assault rifle and include an integral folding spike bayonet, similar to the SKS rifle.
-Some Type 56s may also use the AKM Type II bayonet.
-The latest Chinese rifle, the QBZ-95, has a multi-purpose knife bayonet similar to the US M9.
+The Type 56 assault rifle includes the copy of an integral folding spike bayonet, similar to the SKS rifle or for some models, that of the AKM Type II bayonet.
+The QBZ-95, has a multi-purpose knife bayonet similar to the US M9.

 Belgium

 The FN FAL has two types of bayonet.
 The first is a traditional spear point bayonet.
 The second is the Type C socket bayonet introduced in the 1960s.

-It has a hollow handle that fits over the muzzle and slots that lined up with those on the FALs 22 mm NATO-spec flash hider.
+It has a hollow handle that fits over the muzzle and slots that lined up with those on the FAL's 22 mm NATO-spec flash hider.
 Its spear-type blade is offset to the side of the handle to allow the bullet to pass beside the blade.